Vitamin D Dosage

 Natural Sources of Vitamin D

 The sunshine vitamin is also present in eggs.
-However, if you are going to discard the egg yolk and eat only the white part, then the amount of vitamin D that you will get is zero.
-This is because, all the vitamin D in egg is concentrated in the egg yolk (around 20 IU).
+However, if you discard the egg yolk and only eat the whites, you get zero amount of vitamin D. At around 20 IU of vitamin D in egg is concentrated in the egg yolk.
 So, eating egg yolk in moderation (as it is high in cholesterol) can be a good remedy to combat vitamin D deficiency.

 Cod Liver Oil